 Risk of Bleeding

 Several studies showed that Chaga extract inhibits platelet aggregation.
-Platelets are the blood cells that stop clots and prevent or stops bleeding.
+Platelets are the blood cells that stop clots and prevent or stop bleeding.
 The use of Chaga mushrooms in combination with anticoagulants or antiplatelet agents could lead to bleeding.
-(15) An animal study showed that a small form of protein derived from Chaga mushrooms through the ethanol extraction process has platelet aggregation inhibitory property.
+(15) An animal study showed that a small form of protein derived from Chaga mushrooms through the ethanol extraction process has platelet aggregation inhibitory properties.
 (16) Therefore, if a person is on blood-thinning medicines or has a clotting disorder such as hemophilia or plans for surgery they should avoid or minimize the use of Chaga mushrooms.

 Risk of Low Blood Sugar

-Since Chaga mushrooms are effective for lowering blood sugar levels, taking them with blood sugar lowering medications or insulin, could decrease the blood sugar level dramatically which can lead to fatigue, anxiety, or confusion.
+Since Chaga mushrooms are effective for lowering blood sugar levels, taking them with blood-sugar-lowering medications or insulin, could decrease the blood sugar level dramatically which can lead to fatigue, anxiety, or confusion.

 Because the Chaga mushroom has an immune-modulatory effect it can also trigger an allergic reaction in some individuals.
 (17) An allergic reaction may lead to difficulty in breathing, heart rate disturbance, and loss of consciousness.

 Since 2014, there have been several cases of illness that were potentially associated with Chaga consumption that were reported.
 One person developed hepatitis along with renal failure following ingestion of Chaga and alder bark.
 The patient was further put on dialysis.
 Another person developed hepatitis following ingestion of Chaga in combination with maca powder, and ginseng.
 One of the distinct illnesses observed with Chaga mushrooms is bradycardic episodes.
-Following consumption of 3 cups of Chaga, an arthritic patient experienced a bradycardic episode, with the primary symptoms of vomiting and hypotension.
+Following the consumption of 3 cups of Chaga, an arthritic patient experienced a bradycardic episode, with the primary symptoms of vomiting and hypotension.
 Bradycardia with syncope was experienced by a person after long-term consumption of Chaga.
 A person can also experience an acute condition of Light-headedness immediately after Chaga consumption.
 (14)

 Chaga mushrooms are overall safe and have the potential to offer immense health benefits.
 To date, there is no solid evidence to prove the effectiveness of the Chaga mushroom on humans.
 Most of the studies already done to evaluate the effectiveness of the Chaga mushroom were performed on animals or human cells in the laboratory, and they have shown promising results.
 There is a need to conduct human clinical trials to assess the true therapeutic value.
 With the limited safety data, one should consult a health care practitioner prior to use, especially if a person is already taking any medications or have an existing medical condition.
 There is no study identified to assess Chaga effectiveness in pregnant or breastfeeding women, so it should be avoided in pregnancy.
 On a final note, Chaga mushroom is not a medicine, it’s a supplementary product that should be used with high vigilance.